Developer Guide

 6.3 Use cases

-(For all use cases below, the System is Jarvis
+(For all use cases below, the System is Jarvis and the Actor is the CS1101S tutor, unless specified otherwise)

 Use case: UC1 - View Consultations